IDCRC Investigator Profile: Angelica Cifuentes Kottkamp, MD

 I joined the NYU Langone Vaccine Center in 2019.
 We became a Vaccine and Treatment Evaluation Unit in 2020.

-Briefly describe the IDCRC-supported trials you’ve worked on
+Briefly describe the IDCRC-supported trials you’ve worked on.

 Since joining the IDCRC, NYU was one of the sites conducting the groundbreaking Mix-and-Match trial under the leadership of Mark Mulligan, MD, NYU VTEU principal investigator.
 This trial was fun to conduct because of the community's high interest.
 We recruited patients in our satellite site at NYU Long Island, and at our iconic Bellevue Hospital – the oldest public hospital in the country.